 Rabaul 1939

 Bowie's manuscript was written over a number of years from her diary (stealthily kept whilst held captive) and from the diary of her lifelong friend, Joyce McGahan.
 Bowie and Joyce (pictured on the cover of Not Now Tomorrow) supported each other throughout their years in captivity and during the ensuing recuperating years.
-As civilian nurses there was no structure in place for assistance and welfare on their return, although, through the Union Jack Club in Queensland and the Brisbane Courier Mail, a substantial sum of money was raised and distributed amongst the returning Queensland prisoner-of-war nurses (army and civilian) from Singapore and Rabaul.
-Bowie used her money wisely and opened a child-care day nursery in the Valley, Brisbane.
+There was no structure in place for support and welfare of civilian nurses on their return, particularly the Government nurses, although, through the Union Jack Club in Queensland and Brisbane's leading newspsper, the Brisbane Courier Mail, a substantial sum of money was raised and distributed amongst the returning Queensland prisoner-of-war nurses (army and civilian) from Singapore and Rabaul.
+Bowie used her share wisely and opened a child-care, day nursery in the Valley, Brisbane.
 It was here that she met her husband, Gordon Déglon, who was at that time proprietor of The Valley Advertiser newspaper.

 Origin of the Title